ryanmokeefe/js-dom-quotes/README.md

 ## Exercise - Selecting DOM elements

+This is an exercise in finding elements on the page (in the DOM).

+Your task is to choose items on the web page and write the javascript necessary to retrieve the objects which represent those elements.

+Some suggestions:
+1. Select the `<body>`
+- Select the `<header>`
+- Select all of the elements with class .quote
+- Select all of the subject elements
+- Select the navigation links
+- Select all the quotes in the "life" section.
-1. Using relative selection, select the &lt;p&gt; element containing the second Mark Twain quote
+- Using relative selection, select the `<p>` element containing the second Mark Twain quote
 - Do the same using a query selector
-- Select all of the elements with class .quote
 - Select the 'Quotes About Motivation' heading
-- Select all of the elements with class .subject

 ### Bonus
 The first section has a class subject.
 Add a class 'simplicity' from the console